wp-plugins/form-maker/readme.txt

 The submissions of a  form can be exported to the CSV and XML  formats.
 You can delete any of submissions by selecting them and pressing the **Delete** button on the top of the page.
 Submissions can be sorted by any of the fields of the  form by clicking the labels.

+5.3  For each form certain types of statistical data are available:
+- Entries: The number of submitted forms.
+- Views: The number of times the form has been viewed.
+- Conversion Rate: The percentage of submitted forms to the overall number of views.

+5.4 For the forms that contain checkboxes or radio buttons a separate statistics is available.
+It shows how many times a particular checkbox/radio button has been checked in the form submissions, and what is the ratio of that number to the overall number of checks.

+5.5 There is a possibility to search the submissions database by all the relevant fields of the given form.
+Submissions can be sorted by any of the fields of the form by clicking the labels.

+5.6 You can delete any of submissions of a form by selecting them and pressing the “Delete” button on the top of the page of the Form Maker.

+5.7 It is also possible to edit the submissions of a form by clicking on the “Edit” icon on the upper right corner of the “Submissions” section.

+5.8 You can add/remove any column of the submissions of a form by “Add/Remove Columns” button.